swe-d3n/study_planner/README.md

 # Study Planner - Desktop App

-An app i vibecoded to help me keep track of my work
+An app partly vibecoded to keep track of upcoming tasks and study time

 ---